 Small business tax deductions decrease your taxable income.
 This means more of the money you earn stays in your pocket.
-You can deduct expenses you make throughout the year for your business from your taxable income.
+You can deduct your business’s expenses throughout the year from your taxable income.

 Some expenses are obviously not deductible (e.g., you can’t claim your dog as a dependent).
 But sometimes, the line between a valid small business tax write-off and a “that’s so wrong” deduction gets blurry.

 To help you out, here are seven deductible expenses to look for in your accounting for small business.

 1. Home office deduction